dsi-clinic/the-clinic/templates/planning-doc.md

 |  |  |

 Are there any plans to meet with the external mentor?
 If so, please provide the logistics of the meeting (meeting start and end time, in-person?
 Zoom?
 Who on both sides will be attending – to the best of your knowledge).

+As a reminder that if you meet with an external mentor you need to fill out the external mentor meeting notes template that can be found on the DSI clinic web site.
+This information should then be put in the repo.

 | External Mentor Meeting | Write information here |